 These links are but a tiny selection of Jewish web sites that may be of interest to you – but tell us if you find some that you think would be of interest to others - so we can add them here.
 If there’s any bias here, it’s mine!
 (Howard) – so please don’t treat this as an ‘approved’ synagogue recommendation list!

-Synagogues – a small selection (check out the RSGB and ULPS web sites for others)
+Synagogues – a small selection (check out the MRJ and Liberal Judaism websites for others)

 Synagogue and other Jewish Organisations

 - Movement for Reform Judaism (MRJ - formerly RSGB - the Reform Synagogues of Great Britain) – our synagogue movement.
 Includes news of the movement, synagogues and ongoing initiatives.
 Includes an interesting forum where you can raise queries and discuss issues with others.